gk3000/web-dev-prep-course/HTML/html_004.md

 </div>
 ```

-How browser will show this:
+How browser will show this ↓↓↓

 <div>
 	<h1>About bananas</h1>